retiman/project-euler/docs/problem-26.md

 ---
-title: "Problem 26: Reciprocal cycles"
+title: "Problem 26: Reciprocal Cycles"
 layout: post
 mathjax: true
 ---

-# Reciprocal cycles
+# Reciprocal Cycles

 ## Problem

 Here is [problem 26](https://projecteuler.net/problem=26):

 A unit fraction contains 1 in the numerator.
 The decimal representation of the unit fractions with denominators 2 to 10 are given: